equinor/tdd_workshop/README.md

 # Requirements
 Please check the [dedicated page for this workshop](/docs/workshop-pre-reqs.md).

-# Story
-Disclaimer: the workshop is based on our own work together.
-You will find imperfections or questionable things, let's discuss them.

-We will go through:
-1. Check that all requirements are in place for all
-2. Share previous experiences with TDD
-3. Demonstrate TDD while working together (~peer-programming)
-4. Present a problem to solve
-5. After each step, a pause for:
-    - sharing the work
-    - discussing key topics/challenges
-    - catching up
-6. Conclude with wrap-up and feedback

-Commit early and often!
-Good practices for a commit, by [Chris Beams](https://chris.beams.io/posts/git-commit/)

 # One way to go
 0. Make a list of tests we know we need to have working
 1. Add a little test: write just enough of a test to fail